Ireland’s BioPharma/MedTech manufacturing industry is extremely strong right now. Arguably, the strongest it has ever been.

 - Change companies for a better job with a higher salary

-Not only are there over 56,000 people currently employed directly in BioPharma/MedTech in Ireland, it is expected that a further 9,000 new jobs will be created by 2020.
+Not only are there over 69,000 people currently employed directly in BioPharma/MedTech manufacturing in Ireland, it is expected that a further 4,350 new jobs will be created by the end of 2025.

-Here’s a quick rundown of where the jobs currently are (on the left), as well as where there are already new jobs announcements that are still hiring (on the right).
-Many of these were announced long before the 9,000 new jobs prediction.
+Here’s a quick rundown of where the jobs currently are (on the left), as well as where there are already new job announcements (on the right).

 It’s fairly obvious that if you’re not already in the industry, there’s a big opportunity for reskilling and starting a new career.
 But what about if you’re already there?
 How can you make this current industry situation work best for you and your career?